Everest Base Camp Trekking via Jiri – 24 Days

 Day 24: Final day

 All visitors are required to arrange a visa in order to enter Nepal.
-A Nepalese visa can be easily obtained upon arrival on arrival in Kathmandu at the airport or Nepalese embassy abroad.
+A Nepalese visa can be easily obtained upon arrival on arrival in Kathmandu at the airport or the Nepalese embassy abroad.
 But nationals from Afghanistan, Iraq, Cameroon, Ghana, Somalia, Swaziland, Palestine, Zimbabwe, Nigeria, Ethiopia and Liberia cannot secure the Nepalese Visa upon arrival.
 The Visa can also be secured at entry point at Nepalese borders.
 A valid passport for at least six months, recent digital photo (size: 1.5" x 1.5") will be required and you can obtain visas for Nepal from the Nepalese Consulate in your country or up on arrival in Kathmandu Airport.
 Nepalese visas cost USD 25 for 15 days and USD 40 for 30 days till date.

 Some of the required official documents are your valid passport, 4 extra passport sized photographs (for trekking permits), travel insurance, airline tickets and luggage tags.
 Visas can be obtained upon entry into Nepal.

 Weather in the mountains is pretty difficult to predict.
 Nights are generally cooler and days are warm.
 Months of winter (January and February) are bit colder but the days can be quite beautiful and warm if the sun is out.
 It snows during the month of January, February and December in Himalayan areas.